denten-books/plain-text/2-device.md

 content [@benjamin_author_1983, 88].
 Technique brings the arrangement of literary, ideational content into accordance with its modes of production.
-By these means the very concept of the author---what counts for authorship, what is published---connects to the overall structure of the publishing industry and the industry to the more general arrangements of labor and capital.
+By these means the very concept of the author---what counts for authorship, what is published---can connect to the overall structure of the publishing industry and the industry to the more general arrangements of labor and capital.
 In this way the *idea* of citizen reporters, to take a Soviet example that he uses, has the potential to democratize journalism.
 But, as long as the